wax-ladrian/wax-ladrian.github.io/_pages/about.md

 In addition to Physics and teaching, I am a big enjoyer of music.
 When at MIT, I was part of an a cappella group called [Toons](https://toons.mit.edu).
 I have arranged a few songs and performed a few time.
 Check out more in the [music and arts](/music-and-art/) page.
 There you will find a link to my astrophotography too!

 This website is still under construction.
 I have my [original website](https://sites.mit.edu/oris) for when I was working at MIT.
-Publications and Talks pages are not up yet but you can check mine in my [CV](/cv/).
+You can check any extra information about me at my [CV](/cv/).